johanhelsing/matchbox/README.md

 ## Thanks!

-- A huge thanks to Ernest Wong for his [Dango Tribute experiment](https://github.com/ErnWong/dango-tribute)!
-The `matchbox_peer` socket is heavily inspired its wasm-bindgen server_socket and Matchbox would probably not exist without it.
+- A huge thanks to Ernest Wong for his [Dango Tribute experiment](https://github.com/ErnWong/dango-tribute)! `matchbox_socket` is heavily inspired its wasm-bindgen server_socket and Matchbox would probably not exist without it.

 ## License